Breton Revolutionary Army: McDonald’s bombing

-On Wednesday 19 April 2000, around 10 a.m., one and a half kilogram bomb placed near the drive-through of a McDonald's restaurant in Quévert, Brittany, exploded.
-At the time of the explosion, the building was relatively empty with the exception of three teenagers and two other customers.
-While none of them sustained any injuries as a result of the explosion, a 27-year-old employee, Laurence Turbec, was killed on impact as she made her way through a service entrance.
+On Wednesday 19 April 2000, around 10 a.m., a 1.5 kilogram bomb exploded after being placed near the drive-through of a McDonald's restaurant in Quévert, Brittany.
+At the time of the explosion, there were three teenagers and two other customers in the building.
+A 27-year-old employee, Laurence Turbec, was killed as she attempted to make her way through a service entrance; no other casualties were sustained.

 The explosion did not ignite a fire but the building itself sustained severe damage and its roof was blown off.

 The explosive used was Titane 30, the same type of dynamite stolen in 1999 from Plévin, suggesting that the ARB may have been responsible for this bombing.
 Further evidence confirmed this relationship, as at the same moment the Quévert bombing was taking place, another bomb near a post office in Rennes was defused by police.

 Forensic analysis determined that Titane 30 had been used during both attacks.
 A piece of spring found in the remains found at the Quévert site was found to originate from the same type of kitchen timer used to offset the defused explosive in Rennes.
 The use of kitchen timers also confirmed the ARB's involvement given their systematic use in previous bombings.

 While the perpetrators of the bombing were never found, four individuals were subsequently arrested as a result of the investigation.
 Stéphane Phillipe, Pascal Laizé, and Christian Gorgeault (the presumed ARB ringleader) were arrested for suspected complicity; Gael Roblin, the main spokesman of Emgann, was also arrested for his theoretical justification of previous ARB bombings.
 The four men were ultimately acquitted of charges in the Quévert bombing, but they were sentenced the same day to serve prison terms (six, eight, eleven, and three years respectively) for their involvement in prior attacks.

 While the ARB claimed to be unrelated to the Quévert bombing, in November 2000 police confirmed that the group had returned a hundred kilograms of the explosives stolen in the Plévin heist in 1999 to police authorities.
 This action came following a statement by the ARB that it sought to appease the current political climate in Brittany as well as an end to the repression of the ARB.